Price Action Trading Strategy: The Ultimate Guide

 Inside bar pattern

-The inside bar pattern is also a reversal pattern that consists of two candlesticks, where the inner bar is smaller in size than the outer bar.
+The inside bar pattern is also a reversal pattern which consists of two candlesticks, where the inner bar is smaller in size than the outer bar.
 The inner bar always falls between the currency pair's high price and low price range.
 It gives traders ideal entry and exit points before a market reversal.

 - If the first candlestick is bullish, it indicates a bearish reversal.